-where Y is a dependent variable, X is a randomly assigned percentage (treatment dose), and G is the corresponding randomly assigned gender of the federal employees being described (i.e. X and G are jointly assigned).
-Based on the theory of visible representation, we expect that τ_x will be positive, especially among women and Democrats relative to men and Republicans, respectively.
+where Y is a dependent variable, X is a randomly assigned percentage (treatment dose), and G is the randomly assigned gender of the federal employees being described.
+We expect that τ_x will be positive, especially among women and Democrats relative to men and Republicans, respectively.
 That is, we expect participants to respond more positively when the percentage women, x, is stated than when the percentage men, (100-x), is stated, despite the fact that these convey essentially equivalent information.
-We underscore that because equivalence framing designs convey logically equivalent information while merely varying which aspects of that information are highlighted, they represent among the most precise tests of counterfactuals, and are recognized as superior to so-called "emphasis framing" experiments which vary content, clouding interpretations (Scheufele and Iyengar, 2012).10
+We underscore that because equivalence framing designs convey logically equivalent information while merely varying which aspects of that information are highlighted, they represent among the most precise tests of counterfactuals, and are recognized as superior to so-called "emphasis framing" experiments which vary content, clouding interpretations (Scheufele and Iyengar, 2012).